 What if I can’t get to the Pantry?

-We do deliveries in the City of North Liberty for families with special circumstances, such as illness or limited mobility.
-Request must be made by phone [(319) 626-2711] at least 24 hour in advance.
-Orders will be filled Monday through Friday.
+We recommend designated a friend, neighbor or family member to pick up groceries for you, just let our front desk know when you sign up for services who that person is.
+We do deliveries within the City of North Liberty for families with special circumstances, such as illness or limited mobility.
+Request must be made by phone (319) 626-2711 at least 24 hour in advance.

 Can someone else pick up my food for me?

 Anyone listed in the household in our records can shop for the entire household.
-You can ask someone else to pick up food for you, but they cannot shop for you.
-Instead they will be able to pick up pre-sacked food.
-You will also need to fill out a short permission form or call the Pantry to verify.
+You can ask someone else to pick up food for you as well.
+We do need your permission in person to designate the person you would like to shop for you.

 Do I need to be a member of the church or attend services to receive items?